FurtherProgramming/assignment-2-s3844648/README.md

 DESIGN DECISIONS:

 An MVC design pattern was used in this project.
-Code that communicates with the database were sorted into the 'model' directory. files relating to the user interface such as FXML and CSS files were sorted in the 'ui' directory.
+Code that communicates with the database were sorted into the 'model' directory. files relating to the employee interface such as FXML and CSS files were sorted in the 'ui' directory.
-Code that handles user input from ui and uses it to call methods from the Model were sorted into the 'controller' directory.
+Code that handles employee input from ui and uses it to call methods from the Model were sorted into the 'controller' directory.

 Singleton pattern was used to create a class which stores variables so they could be easily accessed across multiple stages.

+An abstract class was used for User, this abstract class is used for the two types of users: Employee and Admin who both have some similar methods.

 DATABASE: